How to Read Commercial Refrigerator Energy Labels?

 • Climate class

-A key differentiator between domestic and commercial refrigeration appliances is the fact that domestic energy labels detail the noise (dB).
-It goes without saying, but a domestic appliance should never be used in a professional environment.
-Doing is likely to not only void the warranty, but increase both running costs and likelihood of product failure.
+A notable difference between domestic and commercial refrigeration appliances is that domestic energy labels detail noise levels (dB).
+It’s important to note that a domestic appliance should never be used in a professional environment, as doing so can void the warranty, increase running costs, and elevate the likelihood of product failure.

 Energy label for commercial refrigeration